 I am a University Research Lecturer working in the Modernising Medical Microbiology group which is part of Experimental Medicine in the Nuffield Department of Medicine at the University of Oxford.
 I’m based at the John Radcliffe Hospital in Oxford, having moved here in March 2016 from the Department of Biochemistry.
 For more information, click the links in the menu above or check out my departmental webpages.

-Mark was a fourth year (Part II) biochemistry undergraduate and worked on solving the structures of several M.tuberculosis proteins jointly in my group and Simon Newstead’s in Biochemistry.
+Mark did his fourth year (Part II) research project for his biochemistry undergraduate degree jointly in my group and Simon Newstead’s in Biochemistry working on solving the structures of several M.tuberculosis proteins.

 Firdaus studied for his DPhil, Improving Oral Drug Delivery: Computational Studies of Proton Dependent Oligopeptide Transporters under the supervision of PWF.
 He published two key papers which you can read about here and here.
 He worked with Prof Syma Khalid at Southampton University for a few years and is now in the lab of Dr Peter Bond at the A*STAR Bioinformatics Institute in Singapore.